chas523/doc/docs/index.md

-# Intruduction
+# Introduction

 ARRYSA - is the content management system that adapts to any project.
 Made for developers, designers, creators and clients.